 insurrection, and began persecuting the Jews.
 He called himself

 Antiochus Epiphanes, which means, 'Antiochus who is Gd manifested.'

 Through commemorating the Maccabee rebellion, the holiday of Chanukah

 is a way of saying, 'Sorry, Antiochus, you are not Gd!'

-Finally, let us look at Purim, the holiday that celebrates the
+Finally, let us look at Purim, the holiday that

 events of the Book of Esther.
 In this story, there is a character named